HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/01-intro.md

 [North Pacific Gyre](https://en.wikipedia.org/wiki/North_Pacific_Gyre),
 where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](https://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
-She has 1520 samples that she's run through an assay machine to measure the relative abundance of 300 proteins.
+She has 1,520 samples that she's run through an assay machine to measure the relative abundance of 300 proteins.
-She needs to run these 1520 files through an imaginary program called `goostats.sh`.
+She needs to run these 1,520 files through an imaginary program called `goostats.sh`.
 In addition to this huge task, she has to write up results by the end of the month, so her paper can appear in a special issue of *Aquatic Goo Letters*.

-If Nelle chooses to run `goostats.sh` by hand using a GUI, she'll have to select and open a file 1520 times.
+If Nelle chooses to run the steps found in `goostats.sh` by hand using a GUI, she'll have to select options and open a file 1,520 times.
 If `goostats.sh` takes 30 seconds to run each file, the whole process will take more than 12 hours of Nelle's attention.
+Additionally, it will be nearly impossible for her to avoid mistakes running these steps 1,520 times.
-With the shell, Nelle can instead assign her computer this mundane task while she focuses her attention on writing her paper.
+With the shell, Nelle can instead assign her computer this mundane task, which it will execute perfectly, while she focuses her attention on writing her paper.

 The next few lessons will explore the ways Nelle can achieve this.